ravendb/docs/Documentation/5.0/Raven.Documentation.Pages/client-api/data-subscriptions/creation/api-overview.dotnet.markdown

 All subscriptions, are eventually translated to an RQL-like statement.
 These statements has four parts:

 * Functions definition part, like in ordinary RQL.
-Those functions can contain any javascript code, and also supports `load` and `include` operations.
+Those functions can contain any JavaScript code, and also supports `load` and `include` operations.

 * From statement, defining the documents source, ex: `from Orders`.
 The from statement can only address collections, therefore, indexes are not supported.